-Victoria D. Alexander (AB, Princeton; AM, PhD, Stanford) is Senior Lecturer in Arts Management.
+Victoria D. Alexander (AB, Princeton; AM, PhD, Stanford) is Professor of Sociology and Arts Management.
 She joined Goldsmiths in September 2015 as the Programme Convenor of the BA (Hons) in Arts Management.
 She moved to Goldsmiths from the sociology department at the University of Surrey, where she taught sociology of arts and cultural organisations, and previously taught sociology of culture and organisational behaviour at Harvard University.

 Her research has been in the intersection of sociology of the arts, visual culture, sociology of organisations, and sociology of culture – all areas directly relevant to Arts Management.
 She has studied the funding of art museums, cultural policy in comparative perspective, sociology of the arts, neighbourhoods, and visual culture.
-In current interdisciplinary work, she studies aesthetic fields, user-generated reviews of cultural attractions, and arts policy.
+Current interdisciplinary work covers aesthetic fields, user-generated reviews of cultural attractions, and arts policy.
+She is Goldsmiths' lead on the EU-Funded UNCHARTED project (https://uncharted-culture.eu)

 - PhD (Sociology), Stanford University 1990